Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Step-wise reflection

-Scope reflection to recent evidence or a specific step for incremental lesson extraction.
+Scope reflection to recent evidence for incremental lesson extraction.

 # Reflect over only the 5 most recent items